Skip to main content

 Pre-requisites: Admission into the Occupational Therapy program

-OT 552 Level I Fieldwork and Professional Development II (1 credit) This second course in the fieldwork and professional series offers integrated practical learning through the Interprofessional Education Sessions as well as community based experiences.
+OT 552 Level I Fieldwork and Reflection B (1 credit) This second course in the fieldwork and professional series offers integrated practical learning through the Interprofessional Education Sessions as well as community-based experiences.
 Students are given the opportunity to reflect on and examine their experiences as an emerging occupational therapist emphasizing reflective practice and professional behaviors that promote meaningful collaborative working relationships.
-In this second course, emphasis is placed on reflection, professional behaviors expected as emerging professionals, meaningful collaborative working relationships, and cultural competence.
+In this second course, emphasis is placed on reflection, the application of theory, human development, assessment, intervention, and contextual influences within the treatment setting.
+Students will utilize a strengths-based approach in their professional development.

-OT 553 Level I Fieldwork and Professional Development III (1 credit) This third course in the fieldwork and professional series offers integrated practical learning through the Interprofessional Education Sessions amd fieldwork experiences in pediatric/adolescent and adult settings.
-Emphasis is on the application of theory, human development, assessment, intervention, and contextual influences within the treatment setting.
-Students will utilize a strengths based approach in their professional development.
+OT 553 Level I Fieldwork and Reflection C (1 credit) This third course in the fieldwork and professional series offers integrated practical learning through the Interprofessional Education Sessions and fieldwork experiences in pediatric/adolescent and adult settings.
+Emphasis is placed on reflection, professional behaviors as emerging professionals, meaningful collaborative working relationships, cultural competence, and development of clinical reasoning skills.

 OT 605 Management of Occupational Therapy Services (2 credits) In this first course in a two-semester sequence, students build a foundation to plan, organize, staff, direct, and manage occupational therapy services as they actively participate in the design of an occupational therapy program proposal with an emphasis on occupation based programming.